MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/vmm/ha-server.md

 5. IN **EULA and CEIP** accept the EULA and specify whether you want to participate in CEIP.
 6. In **Installation Location** accept the default settings.
 7. In **Prerequisites** VMMs check whether prereqs are in place and will install missing components.
 If you don't have the Windows ADK installed you'll need to download and install it.
 8. In **Database configuration** specify the database you'll use for VMM.
 The database should be highly available and deployed in a separate failover cluster.
-This dialog appears if VMM isn't clustered, or if it's clustered but not using AlwaysOn Availability Groups.
+This dialog appears if VMM isn't clustered, or if it's clustered but not using Always On Availability Groups.
 Specify the cluster name.
 9. In **Cluster configuration** specify the name of the VMM cluster for example **HAVMMM**.
 9. In **Configure service account and distributed key management** specify the service account and key location you created earlier.
 VMM Run As accounts are stored as encrypted in the VMM database.
 For a high availability deployment you'll need to access encrypted keys from a central location so you should have created a distributed key management container in Active Directory before you ran setup.
 10. In **Port configuration** modify port settings if you need to.